From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data analysis: Introduction

 The paper is organized as follows.
 In Section \ref{sec:model:estimators} we introduce the model and the linear estimators that we shall consider.
-We work with generic assumptions on the weights, and in Section \ref{sec:local:pol:estimator} verify them for local polynomial weights.
+We work with generic assumptions on the weights, and in Section \ref{sec:local:pol:estimator} verify them for weights of local polynomial estimates.
 Section \ref{sec:estimation:rates} contains the main results on rates of estimation of the mean function in the supremum norm.
 Upper bounds and matching lower bounds are presented.
-We also show convergence in distribution under the sup-norm to a Gaussian process.
+We also show convergence in distribution to a Gaussian process.
 In Section \ref{sec:sim} we illustrate our theoretical results in a simulation study.
-In Section \ref{sec:applications} we give real-data applications to the biomechanical data set from \cite{liebl2019fast} as well as to daily temperature curves at Nuremberg, Germany, in which we investigate the effect of coarser discretization on the estimation quality.
+In Section \ref{sec:applications} we provide real-data illustrations.
 The concluding Section \ref{sec:discuss} describes how to transfer the results to more general designs, and points to open problems for the sparse, asynchronous case.
 Proofs of the main results are given in Section \ref{sec:main:proofs}, while some technical proofs as well as additional simulations are deferred to an appendix.